ucsb-cs148-w25/pj08-studytimer/team/evaluation/EVAL_RESPONSE.md

 ## Decisions Moving Forward
 We have decided to focus on the following:
-- Make break system more intuitive for users (possibly display break time left on top of ice overlay)
+- Make break system more intuitive for users (possibly display break time left on top of ice overlay) (3)
-- Make Profile Page more obvious in the navigation bar
+- Make Profile Page more obvious in the navigation bar (3)
-- Make changes to the Task Page based on user feedback (renaming, coloring)
+- Consider making changes to the Task Page based on user feedback (renaming, coloring) (2)
-- Work on making app more customizable for users
+- Work on making app more customizable for users (3)